This started as music.

 She stands just off the edge of the stage, her presence cutting cleanly through everything around her, not because she demands attention, but because she refuses to participate in what the rest of the room has already given itself over to.

 Blonde, untouched by the architecture of the place.
 Clean in a way that doesn’t read as innocence, but as separation.
-A white tank, red leather pants, her hair falling long and natural against everything around her that has been forced into shape.
+A white tank, red leather pants, her hair falling long and natural against everything around her that’s been forced into shape.

 She holds still while everything around her moves, and that stillness isolates her, pulling her into focus through contrast alone.